azsum/Bulls-and-Cows/Bulls and Cows beta/Beta version Readme.md

 From time to time I will save a working beta copy of the project to folder src.
 Please do not commit in src folder.

-TODO: Documentating of refactoring.I will make it tomorrow.